Mirandadaa/mica-gd300/lectures/w2-ps-animation.md

 # Photoshop Animation

 1. Create a new file.
 Start with one of the FIlm & Video presets.
 1. Open the Timeline panel from the Window menu.
+You can create frames in the Timeline panel.
+1.